ozzykam/magkam-solutions/components/admin/IMAGE_UPLOAD_README.md

 2. **Featured Image Selection**
    - First image is automatically the featured image
    - Click star icon to set any image as featured
-   - Featured image is used in product listings
+   - Featured image is used in service listings

 3. **Image Management**
    - Reorder images with left/right arrows